![]() |

 neatMon Automated Monitoring Nodes have built-in Bluetooth capability (up to Bluetooth 4.0, and Bluetooth Low Energy- also known as BLE).

-Please ensure that your Sentek BLE or Transducers Direct (TD) BLE Pressure sensor has batteries installed.
+Please ensure that your Sentek BLE or Transducers Direct (TD) BLE Pressure sensor has batteries installed and that the batteries are in the correct orientation (Sentek for example requires you to remove the blue cap and flip the battery 180 degrees, and reinstall the blue cap).
 The Sentek BLE manual can be found here, and the TD BLE Pressure Transducer manual can be found here.

-Max range from sensor to node with the standard antenna on neatMon Automated Monitoring Nodes is around 75ft with line of sight.
-Adding an external antenna may boost the range up to about 150ft.
-Topography and sensor type may affect range.
+Max range from sensor to node with the standard antenna on neatMon Automated Monitoring Nodes is 15-75ft depending on the site conditions.
+Adding an external antenna may boost the range 500+ft depending on site conditions.
+Topography changes, canopy or other physical interference, electrical interference, and sensor type may affect range.

-To aid in finding and identifying the sensor MAC Addresses, you can download the TD CirrusSense app here for Apple and here for Android; and the Sentek Connect app here for Apple and here for Android.
+To aid in finding and identifying the Bluetooth sensor names and/or MAC Addresses, you can download the TD CirrusSense app here for Apple and here for Android; and the Sentek Connect app here for Apple and here for Android.

 Please refer to sensor guides for battery life and ordering information.